-- Remind your child that you and their teacher want them to try their best and that you are there to help them every step of the way. - Visit the Starting Smarter website at https://ca.startingsmarter.org to better understand Student Score Reports, review sample questions, and access resources to support your child's learning. - Take a practice test with your child at on the ELPAC Online Practice and Training Tests web page at https://www.elpac.org/resources/online-practice-and-training-test/.
+- Remind your child that you and their teacher want them to try their best and that you are there to help them every step of the way. - Visit the Starting Smarter website to better understand Student Score Reports, review sample questions, and access resources to support your child's learning. - Take a practice test with your child from the CAASPP and ELPAC Practice and Training Tests web page.